Cupping Treatment Clinic in South Surrey BC

-Cupping is a form of traditional medicine which can help provide relief from pain, inflammation and much more.
-If you are interested in a Cupping treatment, call us to book an appointment!
-We are located at Unit #103 – 15222 32nd Avenue Diversion, Surrey, BC V3Z 0R8, Canada.
+Cupping is a form of traditional medicine that can provide relief from pain, inflammation, and many other conditions.
+At Mediworks Rejuvenation Centre, our experienced medical professionals can help ease their pain.
+For more information, contact us or book an appointment online.
+We are conveniently located at Unit #103 – 15222 32nd Avenue Diversion, Surrey, BC V3Z 0R8, Canada.

-Cupping is a therapy that aims to help decrease pain, inflammation and helps promote blood flow to a local area.
-It helps improve micro-circulation to a local area and functions similar to a deep tissue massage.
+Cupping is a therapy that aims to help decrease pain, and inflammation and helps promote blood flow to a local area.
+It helps improve micro-circulation to a local area and functions similarly to a deep tissue massage.

 Cupping therapy has been shown to help treat various conditions.
 Cupping can also be combined with various other treatment modalities to help increase its efficacy.
 Some conditions that it has clinically proven to bring relief to are: back pain, gout, acute soft tissue injury, fibromyalgia, chronic neck pain, etc. Currently, cupping has been used in various other forms as well such as facial rejuvenation and cellulite reduction.

 The marks created by the cups may appear a bit intimidating at first, but they are a result of the suction created by the vacuum effects of the cups being applied to the skin.
 The bruising typically begins to fade within a week.
 In traditional Chinese medicine, they often used to believe that these areas of bruising indicated stagnation and by applying cups it helps recirculate the blood and decrease inflammation.